survivejs/react-book/manuscript/11_styling_react.md

 As if there weren't enough styling options for React, there's one more that's worth mentioning.
 [CSS Modules](https://github.com/css-modules/css-modules) starts from the premise that CSS rules should be local by default.
 Globals should be treated as a special case.
 Mark Dalgleish's post [The End of Global CSS](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284) goes more detail into this.

-The genius of this approach is in that it still allows us to develop CSS as we've been used to.
+In short if you make it difficult to use globals, you manage to solve the biggest problem of CSS.
+The approach still allows us to develop CSS as we've been used to.
+This time we're operating in a safer, local context by default.

 This itself solves a large amount of problems libraries above try to solve in their own ways.
 If we need global styles, we can still get them.
 We still might want to have some around for some higher level styling after all.
 This time we're being explicit about it.

 To give you a better idea, consider the example below: